Agoric/documentation/main/guides/ui-tutorial/making-an-offer/index.md

       if (update.status === 'refunded') {
         alert('Offer rejected');
       }
-    }
+    },
   );
 };
 ```

+For specifics on how offers work, see [Specifying Offers](../../getting-started/contract-rpc.md#specifying-offers).
+The `makeOffer` function allows you to specify an
+`InvitationSpec`, automatically handles the marshalling aspect, and makes it easy to
+handle updates to the offer status.

-This uses the `makeCopyBag` util to construct the Item amount in a way that the contract can understand.
+The function you just wrote uses the `makeCopyBag` util to construct the Item amount in a way that the contract can understand.
 Add it to your dependencies:

 ```
 yarn add -D @agoric/store@0.9.2